-The Council, ideally through the Staffordshire Partnership, will also explore the possibility of putting together Supplementary Guidance for consultants and planners preparing air quality assessments for applications in the area, so as to be consistent in the methodology and the appraisal of such reports.
+The Council, through the Staffordshire AQ Forum, will put together Supplementary Guidance for consultants and planners preparing air quality assessments for applications in the area, so as to be consistent in the methodology and the appraisal of such reports.
 This should serve to benefit the quality of information coming in as part of the application, and therefore enable Officers to make better and more informed decisions relating to air quality impacts.